Amherstburg in Essex County, Ontario — Central Canada (North America)

 Topics.
 This historical marker is listed in this topic list: Forts and Castles.

 Location.
 42° 6.424′ N, 83° 6.846′ W. Marker is in Amherstburg, Ontario, in Essex County.
-Marker can be reached from Laird Avenue South just south of Elm Avenue, on the right when traveling south.
+It can be reached from Laird Avenue South just south of Elm Avenue, on the right when traveling south.
 This historical marker is located in a cluster of two markers, situated a short distance in front of the visitor entrance to the recreated Fort Malden National Historic Site, very near the Detroit River, along the national park's river walkway.
 Touch for map.
 Marker is in this post office area: Amherstburg ON N9V 1X5, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Defences (here, next to this marker); Brick Officers’ Guard Room (within shouting distance of this marker); Detroit River Heritage (about 90 meters away, measured in a direct line);
+At least 8 other markers are within walking distance of this marker: Fort Defences (here, next to this marker); Brick Officers’ Guard Room (within shouting distance of this marker); Detroit River Heritage (about 90 meters away, measured

-Photographed By Dale K. Benington, June 15, 2013
+Photographed by Dale K. Benington, June 15, 2013

 6. The Site Over Time Marker